tidwall/varint.c/README.md

 # varint.c

 Read and write variable sized integers in C.
-Designed to be efficent, and it's compatible with Protobuf and Go varints.
+Compatible with Protobuf and Go varints.

 ## API
 ```c